Bodybuilding or BJJ: Which is Better? (Solved & Explained)

 The most significant thing that is worked on is grappling strength, which is interesting if many professional BJJ competitors appear skinny but can easily dominate a prominent opponent.

-It’s also worth mentioning that if you have done a lot of bodybuilding and are just getting into BJJ, you will lose quite a bit of the muscle mass you gained before.
+It’s also worth mentioning that if you have done a lot of bodybuilding and are just getting into BJJ, you will lose quite a bit of the muscle mass you gained.

-Bodybuilding is a better option for cardio training as compared to BJJ.
+Bodybuilding is a better option for cardio training than BJJ.
 Most bodybuilders use cardio to reduce calories while still maintaining muscle mass.

 BJJ does involve some cardio training.
-When you have dominated an opponent, you need to manipulate your position and technique rather than strength to keep them dominated.
+When dominating an opponent, you must manipulate your position and technique rather than strength to defeat them.

-Also, rolling consumes a lot of energy and becomes a kind of a cardio workout.
+Also, rolling consumes a lot of energy and becomes a cardio workout.
 But suppose you want to focus on cardio.
-In that case, BJJ isn’t the best option since it does not replace actual cardio and strength training exercises.
+BJJ isn’t the best option in that case since it does not replace actual cardio and strength training exercises.

 Bodybuilding or BJJ for Weight Loss?

-It depends on what works for an individual, as bodybuilding and BJJ are effective weight loss.
-BJJ can reduce up to 1000 calories in a rolling session which involves practicing BJJ techniques on a live opponent.
+It depends on what works for an individual, as bodybuilding and BJJ are effective for weight loss.
+BJJ can reduce up to 1000 calories in a rolling session, which involves practicing BJJ techniques on a live opponent.

 On the other hand, bodybuilding involves a balance of muscle gain and weight loss.
-It involves a bulking phase that focuses on gaining as much muscular bulk as possible.
+It involves a bulking phase focusing on gaining as much muscular bulk as possible.
 The cutting phase is about cutting as much weight as possible while maintaining the majority in the bulking phase.

-You may have more ‘control’ over your weight loss with bodybuilding, as you can control how many calories you’re consuming and losing.
+With bodybuilding, you may have more ‘control’ over your weight loss, as you can control how many calories you’re consuming and losing.

 Still, it all comes down to responding to your body’s natural state and experimenting with what works better for you, whether bodybuilding or BJJ.